katestorres/Graphics-Spring-2019/Project1/README.md

 Daniel Verdugo dverdugo521@csu.fullerton.edu

 Given starter code, had to rasterize the line.
-Program finished because of collaboration
+Program finished because of collaboration, code completed is in gfxrasterize.hpp